On Monday, July 24, the Ministry of Law released details of 50 proposed changes to the Criminal Procedure Code (CPC) and Evidence Act.

 #1: Increased Use of Technology

-The proposed changes include measures to integrate the increased use of technology in legal processes.
-This is aimed at increasing the efficiency of procedures and reduces the time taken to complete tasks on the whole.
+The proposed changes to the Criminal Procedure Code (CPC) include measures to integrate the increased use of technology in legal processes.
+This is aimed at enhancing the efficiency of procedures and reducing the overall time taken to complete tasks.

-One proposal is allowing digital signatures on documents used in court, which will increase compatibility with the electronic systems used in the criminal justice process.
+One proposal under the CPC is allowing digital signatures on documents used in court, increasing compatibility with the electronic systems employed in the criminal justice process.
 Examples of such documents include written orders by law investigators and investigation statements from witnesses.

 Additionally, the service of notices, orders, or documents will be sent via email to improve operational efficiency.
 However, summons or notices to attend court will still be sent via post, as will documents sent to those not being represented by a lawyer in court.